UniMath/agda-unimath/HOME.md

 To contribute, fork the library and create a separate branch for your work.
 Follow the instructions in our [installation guide](HOWTO-INSTALL.md) to set up the project.
 After you have completed your formalization, submit it via a pull request.
-We will review your contribution and, if suitable, incorporate it into the `agda-unimath` library.
+We will review your contribution and work towards incorporating it into the `agda-unimath` library.

 ## Citing the Agda-UniMath Library